Our travels through Buddhist hinterland-Deoghar-Bihar-Uttar Pradesh-Nepal-Uttar Pradesh

 Day 7-October 4, 2025

 We again visited the Mahadevi temple in the morning.
 The prestine forest surrounds this temple, which is meticulously maintained.
 It is very peaceful and very austere.
 There are excavations inside and one of rocks is said to carry imprint of Buddha’s feet, a place where he was borne.
-There is a lovely lake [25] with trees where sermons are delivered to the devotees.
+There is a lovely lake [25] with trees under which sermons are delivered to the devotees.
 There is a Ashok pillar outside the temple.
-It is visited mostly by the people of Buddhists as well as Hindus.
+This temple is mostly visited by Buddhists as well as Hindus.
 It was pleasure for me to see Muslim security guard right inside doing his duties.

-Pancha Sila (five principles carved on stone) conveying a simple message of non-violence, refrain from stealing, sexual misconduct, telling lies and intoxication still holds good for humanity.
+Pancha Sila (five principles carved on stone) carving on a rock on the way to the Mahabodhi temple conveyed a simple and powerful message of non-violence, refrain from stealing, sexual misconduct, telling lies and intoxication which still holds good for humanity.

 We visited Kapilvastu [26], about 2 hr drive especially, nearby Kudan (jump) referring to a giant who could jump from one mound to another.
 Identified as an important archeological site in 1899, this is believed to have been a place where Gautam Buddha met his father several years after his departure from Kapilvastu and where his son Rahul became a monk.
 We stayed for about two hr here and left at 1 pm and reached Nepal-India border at 2.30 pm.